ActiveTutorial/infinite-craft-server-unofficial/README.md

 ## Troubleshooting

-@activetutorial on Discord dm me and if you get an equal sign thats because I forgot to implement all after ``=``.
+@activetutorial on Discord dm me or ask in discord server.
 Also if the mojis are off, thats because Neal doesnt use together.ai for those, nobody knows for shure what and what the promopt is.

 ## License